sigcsets/sigcse2022/_authors/lightningtalks.md

 ### Supplementary Materials

 The abstract for an accepted proposal may contain a link to a website with more information.
-However note that if you choose to include supplementary materials in your initial submission, you are **obligated to anonymize the material**, e.g., removing author names, using anonymous content hosting services such as Dropbox, as to respect the dual anonymous review process.
+However note that if you choose to include supplementary materials in your initial submission, you are **obligated to anonymize the material**, e.g., removing author names, using anonymous content hosting services such as Dropbox, as to respect the dual-anonymous review process.
 Furthermore, reviewers are not obligated to read your supplementary materials, so please ensure that your abstract is still self-contained and sufficient.

 ### Virtual Option
 For virtual presentations, the presenter may either present live via conferencing software or provide a recording of their presentation.
 If a recording is provided, the presenter must be available to participate live in Q&A during the session online via conferencing software.